top of page

 Help With Employment

 Eighty-two percent of people living with a serious mental illness are unemployed.
 Our goal is to empower members to develop and regain the ability to participate successfully in meaningful, paid employment and to move out of poverty.
 In 2021, 47 Yahara House members worked in our three levels of employment.
 That means 42.5% of our members worked in that year.
-We would rather shoot for 60% of members in workforce rather than 42%.
-It used to be 60% above average.
+Before COVID, it had been 60% above average.
 Some members had multiple jobs, totaling 58 employment placements.
 Members worked 23,839 hours for combined earnings of $261,548.09.

 Are you ready to enter the workforce?
-As a right of membership, Clubhouses provide members with opportunities to return to paid employment in integrated work settings through Transitional Employment Placement, Supported Employment, and Independent Employment programs.
-Members' desire to work is crucial to obtaining TEP, supported employment, and independent work.
+As a right of membership, Clubhouses provide members with opportunities to return to paid employment in integrated work settings through the Transitional Employment Placement, Supported Employment, and Independent Employment programs.
+Members' desire to work is crucial to obtaining any of these supports.

 "My first TEP saved me from living on the street.
 I was homeless and living at Tellurian's THP.
 I had been there for six months with no income or benefits, and they were growing impatient with my inability to sustain work.
 My first TEP was working for Journey Mental Health Center as a file clerk.
 The money I earned was just enough to allow me to get a room at Porchlight on Brooks Street.
 It was modest, to say the least, but it beat living on the street as winter set in.
 That job was the first step to my ascent out of homelessness and poverty."